Tag Archives: WORD STUDIES

 The Letter Behind the Letter

-Even as these letters are written on this page, the space around the letter allows the black ink to shine forth and be made visible, seen.
-In torah study, we learn that the visible shape of the letters (via the black ink) reveals a shape and form in the background, revealing the two dimensional form.
+In torah study, we learn that the visible shape of the letters (via the black ink) reveals a shape and form in the background, revealing it’s two dimensional form.
 Think of this as a letter behind the letter.

 The torah was written in such a way, that in order for any one letter to be made visible, it required another letter behind it.
 The background being as equally important as the foreground.